tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 When a client requests a user delegation key using an OAuth 2.0 token, Azure Storage returns the user delegation key on behalf of the security principal.
 The SAS that is created with the user delegation key is granted the permissions that have been granted to the security principal.

 Once you have the user delegation key, you can use that key to create any number of user delegation shared access signatures, over the lifetime of the key.
 The user delegation key is independent of the OAuth 2.0 token used to acquire it, so the token does not need to be renewed so long as the key is still valid.
-You can specify that the key is valid for a period of up to 7 days.
+You can specify that the key is valid for a period of up to seven days.

 ## Construct the user delegation SAS